Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Abstract hydrodynamic limit via duality

 \section{Abstract hydrodynamic limit via duality}

-The symmetry of the rates in the (SEP) makes it special; it possesses a duality with random walks: \begin{definition}[Random walk (RW)] Given a graph $G = (V,E)$ with weights $W$, the (RW) is the continuous-time Markov jump processes on $V$ whose generator evaluated on local functions $\varphi : V \to \R$ is given by
+The SEP satisfies a duality property with a single random walk due to the symmetry of the jump rates.
+In words, this property means that the SEP generator acting on the $\eta$ variable of the function $D(x,\eta)=\eta(x)$ has the same effect as the single-random walk generator acting on the $x$ variable of that same function (which is therefore named single particle duality function). \begin{definition}[Random walk (RW)] Given a graph $G = (V,E)$ with weights $W$, the \emph{random walk (RW)} is the continuous-time Markov jump processes on $V$ whose generator evaluated on functions $\varphi : V \to \R$ is given by

-\end{definition} The duality between (RW) and (SEP) manifests itself as follows: for pairings between the empirical measure of a configuration $\eta$ and a local function $\varphi$ on $V$, it holds
+\end{definition} The duality between the RW and the SEP described above manifests itself as follows: for pairings between the empirical measure of a configuration $\eta$ and a local function $\varphi$ on $V$, it holds